We are debating Plastics

 EXTENSIONS

-Proper use and cutting of proofs is very crucial to me, while debate may be seen as a game, it takes place in the real world with real consequences.
+Proper use and cutting of proofs are very crucial to me.
+While debate may be seen as a game, it takes place in the real world with real consequences.
 It matters that we properly represent what's happening in the world around us.
 Please, follow all pertinent tournament rules and guidelines - violations are grounds for a low-point-win or a loss.
 Rules for NSDA tournaments can be found at https://www.speechanddebate.org/high-school-unified-manual/.

-- I can’t follow everything in PF if you speak at a high pace.
+- I can’t follow everything in your speech if you speak at a high pace.
 Your main goal should be clarity.
-Articulate your points so your opponent and myself comprehends you.
-Your efficiency and eloquence in subsequent speeches will shape your scores.
+Articulate your points so your opponent and I comprehend you.

 - Everyone should maintain civility and politeness.
 If situations escalate, it's everyone's duty to calm things down.
 Avoid shouting.
 Recognize your privileges and use them to uplift and respect others.